 Frontier’s Olympus Max cross trainer provides variable stride length, smooth operation and a gym-quality backlit LCD display.
-The unit is perfect for semi-commercial use, and it’s certified to the highest German standards.
+Although this model didn’t make it into our top cross trainer guide, the unit is perfect for semi-commercial use, and it’s certified to the highest German standards.

 Frontier provides advanced features that are ideal for beginners through advanced users.